Tweetsauceyeep/GGPROG1-MP/README.md

 ### 11/04/24
 TODO:
 - [ ] Finish doing the comments for each function
-- [ ]

 FINALIZATION:
-- Try compiling and running the program on windows.
+- [x] Try compiling and running the program on windows.
+(WORKS. idk why it dont run for ash)
 - Add all bonus features. + Do the function document
 - Finalize the PRECONDITIONS for the funcs.
 Not sure what thats about.